mozilla/potools/README.md

 ### Caveats

-The RTL debug locale generation generally inverts input to emulates what an RTL translation will look like.
+The RTL debug locale generation (`--format mirror`) generally inverts input to emulate what an RTL translation will look like.
 It will also handle HTML by reversing parts of HTML AST during processing in order to keep a sane order of elements but reverse the order of text and HTML.